Wodzeck

 Wodzeck is a 1984 West German drama film directed by Oliver Herbrich based on the 1837 play Woyzeck by Georg Büchner.
-It was entered into the 14th Moscow International Film Festival.
-Detlef Kügow here received the "Award for best male actor" for his leading role in the film.
+It was entered into the 14th Moscow International Film Festival where Detlef Kügow received the "Award for best male actor" for his leading role in the film.

 Plot

-Franz Wodzeck is worker on a factory production line in the German rust belt region.
+Franz Wodzeck works on a factory production line in the German rust belt region.
 He lives in a workmen's dwelling on the factory area.
 To Andres, his roommate, he reports about his fixed ideas, but even Andres cannot help him.
-His only relief is running out of doors to stroll about one of these decayed areas between civilization and nature.
-He seems to become a little quiet here.
+His only relief comes from strolling through one of these decayed areas between civilization and nature.
+This seems to calm him down a little.